跳到主要內容區

 2023.08.16

 In late July 2023, the Boron Neutron Capture Therapy (BNCT) Center at National Tsing Hua University (NTHU) in Taiwan received its 286th emergency medical case.
-Lars Jaeger, a notable Swiss author, was treated for a malignant brain tumor with neutron beam irradiation from the Tsing Hua Open-pool Reactor (THOR).
+A Swiss author was treated for a malignant brain tumor with neutron beam irradiation from the Tsing Hua Open-pool Reactor (THOR).

 Currently, Taiwan and Japan are the only two countries employing BNCT for cancer therapy, and NTHU's BNCT Center stands out as the world's only team using this method to treat brain cancer.